junxit/us-congress-bills-110/metadata.md

 - 2008-08-01 — Placed on the Union Calendar, Calendar No. 530.
 - 2008-08-01 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 110-817.
 - 2008-08-01 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 110-817.
+- 2008-09-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-09-09 — Considered under suspension of the rules. (consideration: CR H7903-7907)
+- 2008-09-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1527.
+- 2008-09-09 — Mr. Filner moved to suspend the rules and pass the bill, as amended.
+- 2008-09-10 — Considered as unfinished business. (consideration: CR H7968-7969)
+- 2008-09-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 578). (text: CR 9/09/2008 H7903)
+- 2008-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 578).(text: CR 9/09/2008 H7903)
+- 2008-09-10 — The title of the measure was amended.
+Agreed to without objection.